-Australian transgender teenager Georgie Stone wants to take on the court system to try and help save the lives of other trans teens.
+Australian teenager Georgie Stone wants to take on the court system to help save the lives of other trans youth.

-In order for transgender children to access “stage two” hormone treatment, they need approval from a Family Court judge in addition to expert medical approval.
+In order for transgender children to access “stage two” hormone treatment, they need approval from a Family Court judge.
+They also require expert medical approval.

-Australia is the only country in the world where the children must be assessed by a court as to their competency to consent to the treatment, with the process having a waiting period of as long as 10 months and a price tag for families in the tens of thousands of dollars.
+Australia is the only country in the world where the children must be assessed by a court before undertaking treatment.
+The process can take as long as 10 months and families pay a price tag in the tens of thousands of dollars.

-16-year-old Georgie went through the harrowing court ordeal to get the permission that enabled her to transition before she began to go through puberty, and now she’s asking politicians to scrap the court requirement to stop other teenagers from having to go through the same difficult process.
+16-year-old Georgie went through the harrowing court ordeal to get the permission that enabled her to transition before she began to go through puberty.
+She now lobbies politicians to scrap the court requirement.
+She wants to stop other teenagers going through the same difficult process.

-“I’m hoping after seeing my story they can see a happy, free 16-year-old who came out the other side,” she told the ABC’s Australian Story, in an episode set to air on Monday night.
+“I’m hoping after seeing my story they can see a happy, free 16-year-old who came out the other side.

 “The Family Court is expensive and often delays mean that teenagers cannot get into court before it’s too late and they hit puberty.